Clark-Nikdel-Powell/simple-google-map/README.txt

 == Description ==

 With this plugin you can insert a google map into your posts, pages, or wigitized sidebar *without an API key*.
 Google recently released version 3 of their Maps API.
 They made it smaller and faster, but with less features.

-The biggest advantage is that it doesn’t require an API key.
-So all you have to do is install this plugin and set a few options!
-Lucky you.
+**If your site was not using the Google Maps API key as of June 22, 2016, Google now requires the use of an API key.
+[More information in this Google Developers post](http://googlegeodevelopers.blogspot.com.au/2016/06/building-for-scale-updates-to-google.html).
+You can get a Google Maps Javascript API Key from the [Google Developers API Console](https://console.developers.google.com).**

 **FEATURES**